A Guide to survival for vegetarians visiting Italy

 What can vegetarians in Italy eat?
 Different countries have different views when it comes to vegetarians: in India there is a very high percentage of vegetarians (about 30% of the population), whereas Russia is one of those places that, generally, seems to find vegetarianism a difficult concept to understand.

 Italy, meanwhile, is somewhere in the middle.
 More and more Italians have been deciding to abandon their old food habits, saying goodbye to meat in favor of a vegetarian diet, but it is a hard choice to make when you grew in a country like Italy.

 According to the Eurispes 2018 survey, 6.2% of Italians are vegetarian and 0.9% vegan.
 According to the survey, the number of vegans in the country has been falling, while that of vegetarians is on the rise.

 The total number vegans and vegetarians in our country reaches 7.1% of the population aged 18 and over.
 In principle, if you consider the last 5 years, the total of those who have decided not to consume meat and derivatives is quite constant, remaining between 6 and 8%.

-While there is not a huge amount of strictly vegetarian options, remember that you can have a vegetarian dish in nearly any restaurant in Italy: Italy is not India where vegetarian menus have been perfected over the years, but you can definitely get by in Italy as a vegetarian.
-To ensure you get what you’re looking for you can tell your waiter that you’re a vegetarian by saying “sono vegetariano.”
-If you’re not sure of the pronunciation just write it down and show it to the waiter.
+While there is not a huge amount of strictly vegetarian restaurants, remember that you can have a vegetarian dish in nearly any restaurant in Italy: certainly, il Belpaese is not India, where vegetarian menus have been perfected over the years, but you can definitely get by as a vegetarian.
+To ensure you get what you’re looking for, you can tell your waiter that you’re a vegetarian by saying “sono vegetariano.”
+If you’re not sure of the pronunciation just write it down and show it!